 Conservation of América Tropical

-In 1990, a team of conservators headed by Mexican conservator, Agustín Espinosa, examined and carried out preliminary conservation treatment of América Tropical.
+In 1990, a team headed by Mexican conservator, Agustín Espinosa, examined and carried out preliminary conservation treatment of América Tropical.
 This phase of conservation included plaster reattachment, filling of cracks and losses, cleaning, and removal of residual whitewash and tar.
-Plaster reattachment was of great concern, given the damage to the mural and the loss of plaster in the upper corners in the 1971 Sylmar earthquake.
+Plaster reattachment was of great concern, given the damage to the mural and the loss of plaster in the upper corners following the 1971 Sylmar earthquake.

 In preparation for construction of the protective canopy, further stabilization of the mural was undertaken by the GCI in 2002, and preparators from the J. Paul Getty Museum installed a rigid protection in front of the mural.